graemegowans/pxd/process_pxd.md

 remove duplicates
 -----------------

-Weekly publications will have multiple entries per month but only want ot display one of these.
-Make a key from Date, Title and Synopsis then extract the duplicated ones to check:
+Weekly publications will have multiple entries per month but only want to display one of these on the website.
+To indentify these, make a key from Date, Title and Synopsis then extract the duplicated ones to check:

 ``` r
 # Make a key of DatePublished, Title and Synopsis